Daniels Design Discovery Program

 The Daniels Design Discovery Program is an intensive and inspiring introduction to the field of architecture, offering high school students the opportunity to explore the principles of design and develop essential skills for creative problem-solving.

-Through two distinct courses, the program encourages participants to engage critically with the built environment, develop a deeper understanding of spatial thinking, and learn to communicate their ideas with clarity and precision.
+Through three distinct courses, the program encourages participants to engage critically with the built environment, develop a deeper understanding of spatial thinking, and learn to communicate their ideas with clarity and precision.
 Rooted in hands-on exploration and guided by experienced instructors, the program aims to cultivate curiosity, innovation, and a strong foundation in architectural representation, making it an invaluable experience for students considering future studies in architecture or related fields.

 About the Program